gangahasan/gangahasan/README.md

-  # Hi, I'm Ganga Bhavani Vantaku 👋
+  # Hi, I'm Ganga Vantaku 👋

 🚀 **Aspiring Frontend Developer** | Passionate about building responsive and user-centric web applications.
 🎓 Currently in the final phase of a **5-month Frontend Development program** at **Masai School, Bengaluru**.